yusufcnr/near-wl/scripts/README.md

 In order to delete the deployed contract and transfer its fund to the BENEFICIARY account;
 firts define a BENEFICIARY variable and then run 3.cleanup sh scripts.

-Define a BENEFICIARY account with you can

-export BENEFICIARY=<yourAccount.testnet>               # Creat a BENEFICIARY account

 near delete $CONTRACT $BENEFICIARY